-When it comes to sitting down at the dining table, many of her most-loved meals are thought to be classic British affairs: for instance, when she’s on holiday at Balmoral, the Scottish residence where she spends the summer, it’s said that the Queen treats herself to a takeaway.
+When it comes to sitting down at the dining table, many of her most-loved meals are thought to be classic British affairs: for instance, when she’s on holiday at Balmoral, the Scottish residence where she spends the summer, it’s said that the Queen treats herself to a fish supper.

 An insider close to the family told Fabulous: ‘She very occasionally treats herself to fish and chips when at Balmoral.
 A footman is despatched to get it from the local town of Ballater.’

 Back in the 90s, former pilot Graham Laurie says the Queen was also partial to a comforting tinned Fray Bentos pie when she travelled long-haul.
 ‘Do you know, [the family] used to love it,’ he said as part of a Channel 5 documentary.
 ‘I think it’s such a lovely change from all that fancy food which comes first class!’

 And although her tastes have likely moved on since then, there’s still one thing we don’t know about Her Majesty’s diet – her absolute favourite dish of all time.

 According to her staff, there’s a very good reason why Liz has never let slip the name of the meal she loves more than any other.
 Gordon Rayner, who served as royal correspondent at The Telegraph for more than 20 royal tours, told the Express recently: ‘As one of her staff told me, “If she said she had a favourite meal she would never get served anything else.”‘